lokweng/Motors-and-PID-control/README.md

 # Controlling-motors
-Controlling a DC motor using a joystick and a stepper motor using a potentiometer
+1) Controlling a DC motor using a joystick
+2) Controlling a stepper motor using a potentiometer
+3) Controlling a DC motor using PID